Neodymium: In space

 Neodymium's per-particle abundance in the Solar System is 0.083 ppb (parts per billion).
 This figure is about two thirds of that of platinum, but two and a half times more than mercury, and nearly five times more than gold.
 The lanthanides are not usually found in space, and are much more abundant in the Earth's crust.

 In the Earth's crust

 Neodymium is classified as a lithophile under the Goldschmidt classification, meaning that it is generally found combined with oxygen.
 Although it belongs to the rare-earth metals, neodymium is not rare at all.
-Its abundance in the Earth's crust is about 38 mg/kg, making it the 27th most common element.
+Its abundance in the Earth's crust is about 41 mg/kg.
 It is similar in abundance to lanthanum.
-Cerium is the most common rare-earth metal, followed by neodymium, and then lanthanum.